-3. Validated or Verified LC/MS/MS (Liquid chromatography-tandem mass spectrometry) testing methods are the most responsible methods that should be used in testing urine, water or food for glyphosate and AMPA residues.
+3. Validated or Verified LC-MS/MS (Liquid chromatography-tandem mass spectrometry) testing methods are the most responsible methods that should be used in testing hair, urine, water or food for glyphosate and AMPA residues.
 The labs that the Detox Project works alongside use these methods only.

 4. ELISA testing methods for pesticides can produce false positive and false negative results and thus can not be used by regulators – ELISA methods can give inaccurate results.
 These methods are usually used as a screening tool and any positive results have to be confirmed by a chromatographic method to be usable in risk assessment.